Set up Windows devices for Microsoft 365 Business users

 On the You're all set! page, click Done.

 If you uploaded files to OneDrive for Business, sync them back down.
-If you used a third party tool to migrate profile and files, sync those also to the new profile.
+If you used a third-party tool to migrate profile and files, also sync those to the new profile.

 Verify the device is connected to Azure AD